IPsec Fault Tolerance

 • A key point: Lab on IPsec between two ASAs.
 Site to Site IKEv1

 This lesson will teach you how to configure IKEv1 IPsec between two Cisco ASA firewalls to bridge two LANs.
 In the diagram below, you will see we have two ASAs.
-ASA1 and ASA2 are connected using their G0/1 interfaces.
-This is to simulate the outside connection.
-In the real world, this would be the WAN.
+ASA1 and ASA2 are connected using their G0/1 interfaces to simulate the outside connection, which in the real world would be the WAN.

 Site to Site VPN